Penning has acquired Veli's wealth-management business — introducing Penning Wealth. Learn more

 MiCA applies to two categories: crypto-asset service providers (CASPs) and crypto-asset issuers.
 CASPs are firms that custody, exchange, transmit, advise on, or place crypto-assets on behalf of clients.
 Issuers are entities that publicly offer crypto-assets — most of MiCA's issuer rules target stablecoin issuers (electronic-money tokens and asset-referenced tokens).
 Crypto-assets that already qualify as financial instruments (MiFID securities, deposits) sit outside MiCA and continue to be regulated by the existing frameworks.

-The CASP licence
+The CASP license

 EU passporting